CoderGeoff/DependencyInversionJava/README.md

 }
 ```

-You will find it useful to use BoardWith10SquaresAndNoSnakes.
+You will find it useful to use `BoardWith10SquaresAndNoSnakes`.

 15 minutes.

 ## Task 4

 Your second task is to write a test to  prove that when a player moves to the last square on the board, the game ends with out any further dice throws.
-If you look in  siemens.plm.dependencyinversion.snakesandladdersdependencyinversion.tests.AcceptanceTests.cpp, you'll find test case declaration that just needs filling in.
+If you look in `siemens.plm.dependencyinversion.snakesandladdersdependencyinversion.tests.AcceptanceTests.java`, you'll find test case declaration that just needs filling in.

 ```
 public class AcceptanceTests {